geoscixyz/em/content/case_histories/do27do18tkc/survey.rst

     Airborne DIGHEM survey collected in 1992

-The first airborne survey acquired at TKC was the DIGHEM system in 1992, responsible for the discovery of both DO-27 and DO-18.
+The first airborne survey acquired at TKC used the DIGHEM system in 1992, responsible for the discovery of both DO-27 and DO-18.
 The survey consists of 15 lines flown in the EW orientation at a 200 m line spacing, for a total of 52 line-km.
 The nominal flight height of the survey bird is 30 m.
-The DIGHEM system is equip with a co-axial and a co-planar loop configuration.
-The :ref:`table below<DIGHEMconfig>` summaries the separation and frequencies measured by each coil pair.
-A magnetometer sensor inside the EM bird is used to collect Total Field magnetic data.
+The DIGHEM system is equipped with a co-axial and a co-planar loop configuration.
+The :ref:`table below<DIGHEMconfig>` summarizes the separation and frequencies measured by each coil pair.
+A magnetometer sensor inside the EM bird is used to collect total field magnetic data.

 .. _DIGHEMconfig: